Tachytaenius/tachy-guns/readme.md

 Every release, the future section is moved to a section labelled with the current version in code, before the version increment.
 If the changelog is packaged with anything, it should be packaged with the future -> current version change.

-The Dwarf Fortress version this mod is for is stored at the top of this file and in `core/scripts_modactive/internal/tachy-guns/consts.lua`.
+The Dwarf Fortress version this mod is for is stored near the top of this file and in `core/scripts_modactive/internal/tachy-guns/consts.lua`.

 Prefix every released zip with "tachy-guns-".